Meumeu/ZephyrusBling/README.md

 cmake .. --build
 ```

-[rog-core](https://github.com/flukejones/rog-core) should also be running to actually
+[asus-nb-ctrl](https://gitlab.com/asus-linux/asus-nb-ctrl) should also be running to actually
-send the images to the LEDs, I have [patched](https://github.com/Meumeu/rog-core/tree/animatrix-smooth)
+send the images to the LEDs.
-it to get smoother animations but the basic functionalities work with the upstream version.

 ## How to use

-This assumes the rog-core service is started and you have the correct permissions.
+This assumes the asusd service is started and you have the correct permissions.

 From the build directory, start the DBus service:
 ```